robertrossmann/vscode-remedy/resources/iTerm2/readme.md

 - Select the _Remedy.itermcolors_ file
 - Click on **Color Presets** and choose the Remedy color scheme

-After the installation you will likely want to fix/change the following settings:
+If you would like to make iTerm look like in the screenshot, you might want to customise the following settings:

 - Font (I use _Operator Mono_ with ligatures hacked into it 🤷‍)
-- Cursor
+- Cursor (I'm using 'Box')
 - Any other, non-colour-related settings

 Enjoy!